mrdaemon/exosphere/docs/source/webui.rst

     executable, as arguments.

-Once started, you you should see output similar to:
+Once started, you should see output similar to:

 .. code-block:: shell